• Introduction

 Estimation of multiple intervals

-Prediction intervals are estimated for various nominal coverage levels—10%, 20%, 30%, 40%, 50%, 60%, 70%, 80%, 90%, and 95%—and their actual coverage is assessed.
+Next, several percentiles are predicted and from these, prediction intervals are created for different nominal coverage levels - 10%, 20%, 30%, 40%, 50%, 60%, 70%, 80%, 90% and 95% - and their actual coverage is assessed.

-nominal_coverages = [[2.5, 97.5], [5, 95], [10, 90], [15, 85], [20, 80], [30, 70], [35, 65], [40, 60], [45, 55]]
+intervals = [[2.5, 97.5], [5, 95], [10, 90], [15, 85], [20, 80], [30, 70], [35, 65], [40, 60], [45, 55]]

 observed_coverages = []